Menu

 • A fulfilling career path: Getting a degree in functional nutrition gives you the opportunity to create a highly fulfilling career with wellness-focused work and long-term fulfillment.

 A degree in functional nutrition also helps you be prepared for changes in licensing rules.
 As a practitioner in the area of functional medicine, you may need specific licensing or certification to become a Certified Clinical Nutritionist (CCN), Certified Herbalist (CH), or Certified Clinical Herbalist (CCH).
-As of January 1, 2024, the Academy of Nutrition and Dietetics Commission on Dietetic Registration (CDR) will be introducing new changes that include the requirement of a graduate degree to complete the exams for certification.
+As of January 2024, the Academy of Nutrition and Dietetics Commission on Dietetic Registration (CDR) introduced changes that include the requirement of a graduate degree to complete the exams for certification.

 Saybrook University differs from other institutions in its approach to educating students in the functional medicine degree program.
 Our curriculum is science-based and promotes a patient-centered approach to medicine.